-- 5. Corporate Obligations (including Commercial Paper) - All corporate debentures must be registered with the SEC or issued under Rule 144A except for debentures issued by a Bank under Section 3(a)2 and whose ultimate parent is a U.S. Corporation. - Must be rated (BBB/Baa2/BBB) or greater by at least two nationally recognized rating services (S&P, Moody's, and Fitch) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Subordinated corporate obligations are not allowed. - Commercial paper shall be rated at least A1, P1 or F1 by at least two nationally recognized rating services (S&P, Moody's and Fitch). - Commercial Paper from any issuer that is rated A-2 by S&P or P-2 by Moody's or F-2 by Fitch (or below) is not permitted. - Types of Commercial Paper Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - Asset-Backed Commercial Paper Obligations are not permitted. - The securities of any one corporate issuer shall not comprise more than 1.5% of the account's market value. - Maximum maturity per individual security: - 1.
+- 5. Corporate Obligations (including Commercial Paper) - All corporate debentures must be registered with the SEC or issued under Rule 144A except for debentures issued by a Bank under Section 3(a)2 and whose ultimate parent is a U.S. Corporation. - Must be rated at least BBB (or equivalent) by two NRSRO's (at least one major) or rated at least (AA-/Aa3/AA-) by one of the three major rating agencies (S&P, Moody's, or Fitch). - Subordinated corporate obligations are not allowed. - Commercial paper shall be rated at least A1, P1 or F1 by at least two nationally recognized rating services (S&P, Moody's and Fitch). - Commercial Paper from any program that is rated A-2 by S&P or P-2 by Moody's or F-2 by Fitch (or below) is not permitted. - Types of Commercial Paper Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - Commercial Paper must be issued by any entity domiciled in the United States. - Asset-Backed Commercial Paper Obligations are not permitted. - The securities of any one corporate issuer shall not comprise more than 1.5% of the account's market value. - Maximum maturity per individual security: - 1.
 For newly issued securities, 25 months - 2.
-For secondary offers, 24 months

-6. Foreign Obligations

-- Must be registered with the SEC. - Must be rated in any one of the two highest classifications by at least two nationally recognized rating service (AA-/Aa3/AA- or greater) except foreign corporate debentures which must be rated (BBB/Baa2/BBB) or greater by at least two nationally recognized rating services (S&P, Moody's and Fitch) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Subordinated foreign obligations are not allowed. - Commercial paper issued by foreign domiciled corporations is not permitted. - The securities of any one issuer shall not comprise more than 1.5% of the account's market value. - Maximum maturity per individual security: - 1.
+For secondary offers, 24 months - 6.
+Foreign Obligations - Must be registered with the SEC. - Must be US dollar denominated. - Must be rated at least AA- (or equivalent) by two NRSRO's (at least one major) except foreign corporate debentures which must be rated at least BBB (or equivalent) by two NRSRO's (at least one major) or rated at least (AA-/Aa3/AA-) by one of the three major rating agencies (S&P, Moody's, and Fitch). - Subordinated foreign obligations are not allowed. - Commercial paper issued by foreign domiciled corporations is not permitted. - The securities of any one issuer shall not comprise more than 1.5% of the account's market value. - Maximum maturity per individual security: - 1.
 For newly issued securities, 25 months - 2.
 For secondary offers, 24 months - No securities issued by the entities on the list of "Scrutinized Companies", as provided by Protecting Florida's Investments Act (PFIA) (F.S.
 215.473), may be purchased or held in the portfolio. - No securities issued by entities on the list of "Scrutinized Companies that Boycott Israel" as provided by the prohibited investments by the Florida State Board of Administration (SBA); Companies that Boycott Israel (F.S.
-215.4725).

-- Must be rated (BBB/Baa2/BBB) or greater by at least two nationally recognized rating services (S&P, Moody's, and Fitch) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Appropriation-backed obligations are not permitted.
+215.4725). - 7.
+Municipal Securities - Must be rated at least BBB (or equivalent) by two NRSRO's (At least one major) or rated at least (AA-/Aa3/AA-) by one of the three major rating agencies (S&P, Moody's, and Fitch). - Appropriation-backed obligations are not permitted.